ahmedgamalbakr/Infra/README.md

 ## Ansible configuration

- 1. Install Packages like awscli to use it to update kubeconfig file and kubectl to able to connect to the Cluster .
+ 1. Install Packages like awscli to use it to update kubeconfig file and kubectl to able to connect to the Cluster
- 2. Install Docker and Openjdk also to make bastion act in the same time as a slave for jenkins master .
+ 2. Install Docker and Openjdk also to make bastion act in the same time as a slave for jenkins master.
  3. Move Jenkins Deployment manifest files to BastionHost by ansible and then apply it by k8s ansible module to deploy jenkins in cluster in jenkins namespace .